-1 2 A useful source of such information may be the suppliers or manufacturers of protection equipment who may have help-lines or websites available.
-3 4 5 Note that detailed requirements given in the legal text are not re-quoted in full below unless further clarification is being given.
-6 Eye/face protection 7 8 9 10 The type of eye protection equipment required, such as: safety glasses, safety goggles, face-shields, must be specified based on the hazard of the substance or mixture and potential for contact.
-11 Skin protection 12 13 14 15 16 Information on skin protection may be sub-divided into (i) "hand protection" and ii) "other" (along the lines suggested by the legal text, which requires both to be included in necessary).
-In this context it should be noted that "skin, other" is covered by "body protection" as a subsection of the information on skin protection, unless otherwise specified.
-17 18 Again the equipment must be specified based on hazard and potential for contact and potential duration and amount of exposure.
-19 20 21 It should be noted that when calculating the maximum time that skin protection (e.g. gloves) can be worn it is necessary to take into account the maximum time of exposure to the relevant substance(s) and not simply the total working time.
-22 23 24 25 26 In some cases, reference to gauntlets (i.e. gloves with an extended cuff covering part of the forearm) may need to be included.
-Note that in this case, since protection is additionally given to a part of the body other than the hand itself, this would be under the "other" sub-division of this subsection.
-27 Respiratory protection 28 29 30 31 32 Specify the type of protective equipment to be used, such as self contained breathing apparatus or respirator, including the type of filter needed.
-It is recommended that information on the assigned protection factor (APF) that should be used in the particular scenario be given, if available.
-It should be noted that filter masks may be of limited use in cases of high or unknown exposure.
-34 Environmental Exposure Controls (point 8.2.3 in legal text) 35 36 37 This subsection includes the information required by the employer to fulfil his obligations under environmental protection legislation.
-If appropriate, a reference to SECTION 6 of the SDS may be included 89.
+- 7 Information on skin protection may be sub-divided into (i) "hand protection" and ii) "other" - (along the lines suggested by the legal text, which requires both to be included if necessary).
+8 - 9 In this context it should be noted that "skin, other" is covered by "body protection" as a - subsection of the information on skin protection, unless otherwise specified.
+10 - Again the equipment must be specified based on hazard and potential for contact and potential 11 - duration and amount of exposure.
+12 - It should be noted that when calculating the maximum time that skin protection (e.g. gloves) 13 - can be worn it is necessary to take into account the maximum time of exposure to the relevant 14 - 15 substance(s) and not simply the total working time. - In some cases, reference to gauntlets (i.e. gloves with an extended cuff covering part of the 16 - forearm) may need to be included.
+Note that in this case, since protection is additionally given 17 - 18 to a part of the body other than the hand itself, this would be under the "other" sub-division of - this subsection.
+19